IBS Management – Low FODMAP Diet Support

 PROFESSIONAL STANDARDS

-This service is provided by Raquel Britzke, HCPC-registered Dietitian (DT28960), following an evidence-based approach in line with NICE clinical guidelines, as a member of the British Dietetic Association, covered by professional indemnity insurance, and committed to continued professional development.
+Services are provided by our team of HCPC-registered Dietitians and Registered Nutritionists, following an evidence-based approach in line with NICE clinical guidelines, members of the British Dietetic Association, covered by professional indemnity insurance, and committed to continued professional development.
 All recommendations follow current evidence and clinical guidelines.